mine-cetinkaya-rundel/repro-compute-isba18/README.md

 ### Scaling reproducible projects (14:00 - 15:30)

-- Introduce the data: Scottish lip cancer
+- Introduce example - Scottish lip cancer
-- Demo R Markdown document with full analysis including EDA, model fitting with `rstan`, trace plots, and predictive checks.
+- Demo reproducible R Markdown document with full analysis including data munging, EDA, model fitting and analysis.
-  - Using chunk labels to identify R chunks that take a long time to run
 - Caching as a solution to scaling
   - R Markdown caching: `cache = TRUE`
   - Build your own cache: Saving your own results with `save()` vs. `saveRDS()`
-  - Drawbacks of these approaches: not aware of when updated
 - Using make to automate and scale
   - Introduce make with a toy example of a paper
   - Review make syntax
-  - Hands on exercise: Translate the (more complex) R Markdown document on Scottish lip cancer into a project that uses make
+  - Hands on exercise: Translate the lip cancer R Markdown document into a project that uses make

 ### Automation with make (16:00 - 17:00)